microsoft/terminal/doc/specs/#3062 - Appearance configuration object for profiles.md

 ### Inheritance

-The inheritance model can be thought of as an 'all-or-nothing' approach in the sense that the `unfocusedConfig` object is considered as a *single* setting instead of an object with many settings.
-We have chosen this model because it is cleaner and easier to understand than the alternative, where each setting within an `unfocusedConfig` object has a parent from which it obtains its value.
+The inheritance model can be thought of as an 'all-or-nothing' approach in the sense that the `unfocusedAppearance` object is considered as a *single* setting instead of an object with many settings.
+We have chosen this model because it is cleaner and easier to understand than the alternative, where each setting within an `unfocusedAppearance` object has a parent from which it obtains its value.

 Note that when `TerminalApp` initializes a control, it creates a `TerminalSettings` object for that profile and passes the